romankolivashko/flex-panels/README.md

     </p>
 </html>

-### Use of CSS Flex functionality to expand image panels on the screen
+### Use case of CSS Flex functionality to expand image panels on the screen

 #### By Roman Kolivashko